lasersocks/salt-updater/README.md

 For bulk updates run ./salt-updater.sh -t list-of-folders.txt <br>

 # use at your own risk!
-Remember to test it on a non-production setup first to ensure that everything is functioning correctly.<br>
+Remember to test on a non-production setup first to ensure that everything is functioning correctly.<br>